roaked/roaked.github.io/content/docs/1design/1mest/_index.md

 \epsilon = \frac{\left| P_{cr}^T - P_{cr}^{NX} \right|}{P_{cr}^T } \times 100\% = \frac{1682.3 - 1660.79}{1682.3} \times 100 \% = 1.28\%
 {{< /katex>}}

 In order to find a purely global (non-mixed) mode, it's necessary to increase the length, L, of the beam.
-As the length, L, increases, the plate buckling present in the mixed mode decreases until the mode transitions to purely global.
+As the length, L, increases, the beam buckling present in the mixed mode decreases until the mode transitions to purely global.
 For instance, considering a 3L (mode 134):

 ![sdamkm222](https://live.staticflickr.com/65535/53356527962_14cb04324b_h.jpg)